Eve's Hangout: History

 In 1925, Kotchever opened "Eve's Hangout" at 129 MacDougal Street, a mecca for bohemian New Yorkers.
 The only source that mentions a famous sign on the door that allegedly read "Men are admitted, but not welcome" is a 1926 article in Variety, which accused Adams of being financed by "a ring of rich women cultists" and inviting "mannish" women preying on girls.
 This led Adams's biographer, Jonathan Ned Katz, to claim that the sign "probably never existed".

 The place was a haven for lesbians and migrants, working-class people, and intellectuals.
 It became a popular club, especially for artists like Berenice Abbott.

 Kotchever organized concerts and readings and meetings where it was acceptable to talk about love between women, political matters, and liberal ideas.

 Consequently, Kotchever became a notable figure of "The Village".

 Police raid and closure

-Bobby Adward, writing for the conservative newspaper the Greenwich Village Quill, described the club as a place "where it is not very healthy for teenagers or comfortable for men."
+Bobby Edwards, writing for the Greenwich Village Quill, described the club as a place that was "Not very healthy for she-adolescents, nor comfortable for he-men."
 An upstairs neighbor complained to the police.
 On June 11, 1926, the Vice Squad of NYPD organized a raid on the bar.
 One of the detectives, the young Margaret Leonard, discovered the book Lesbian Love, that Kotchever wrote under the pseudonym Evelyn Adams.
 Kotchever was charged with and found guilty of obscenity and disorderly conduct.
 The bar did not survive the arrest of its owner and soon closed.
 Kotchever was imprisoned at Jefferson Market before being deported from the United States to Europe, but Greenwich Village did not forget her.